CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 - Parallelizing is done using Message Passing Interface (MPI)
 - OpenMPI compiler for Fortran `mpif90` is required.
 OpenMPI Fortran Compiler must be installed on your device or the module that contains the compiler must be loaded before compiling.
 - The installation is through the terminal.
 - The source codes are in `/src/`.
 To compile, open a terminal and then navigate to the `/src/` directoy on your local device.
-Once in '/src/' directory, create the executed file by using the command *`make`*
+Once in '/src/' directory, create the executed files by enter the commands below one after the other:
+**make -f genconfig.mk**
+**make -f dmd.mk**
+- If there is no error return, check if **initconfig** and **DMDPRIME20** are succesfully created in *src*
+- Obtain the paths to these executable files to submit jobs.

 ## Getting Started
 **/example/**: this directory contains an example of required file and subdirectories for a simulation using DMD/PRIME20.